 “Part of claim settlement is to try and make you whole, so you should keep proof of any out-of-pocket expenses such as medical bills, prescription co-payments, vehicle repairs or rental cars,” Turchin says.
 “Keep track of any expenses you incur because of the accident so you can seek reimbursement from either the at-fault driver’s insurance company or your own insurer.”

 Who determines fault in the accident?

 No-fault insurance applies only to bodily injuries.
-Your personal injury protection (PIP) pays for your own medical bills, but if the other driver was at fault, their liability coverage would pay for damage to your car.
+Your personal injury protection (PIP) pays for your own medical bills, but if the other driver were at fault, their liability coverage would pay for damage to your car.

 Will an accident affect my car insurance rates?